zaphosting/docs/docs/palworld-connect.md

 ---
 id: palworld-connect
 title: "Palworld: Connect to Palworld Server"
-description: Information about connecting to a Palworld server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about connecting to a Palworld server from ZAP-Hosting
 sidebar_label: Connect to Server
 services:
   - gameserver-palworld